As a travel enthusiast, I've always been drawn to the freedom and flexibility of a good old-fashioned road trip.

 Less than 10 miles from Central Orlando, Winter Park is an easy day trip destination full of fascinating cultural and natural gems.

-Anyone interested in learning more about visiting this beautiful city could check out the City of Winter Park’s “Visitors Page.”
+Anyone interested in visiting this beautiful city could check out the City of Winter Park’s “Visitors Page.”

 2. Blue Spring State Park (50 minutes)

 Only about 40 miles north of Orlando, the Blue Spring State Park is a convenient day-tripping destination for nature enthusiasts.

 This state park is particularly well known for attracting manatees every winter, but it’s open to visitors from 8 AM till sundown every day of the year.

 The most popular activity at this park is a 2-hour guided boat tour that takes guests along the scenic St. John’s River.